Gyasi: Ghana forward powers Spezia past Udogie's Udinese | Goal.com

 Emmanuel Gyasi was among the scorers as Spezia secured a 3-2 comeback win over Udinese in Saturday’s Serie A encounter.

-That aim was achieved as they picked their 10th victory of the 2021-22 Italian Serie A campaign.
+That was achieved as they picked up their 10th victory of the 2021-22 Serie A campaign.

 Editors' Picks